Risk assessment for clay grounds

 This purpose of this document is to provide clay ground operators with:

-- an introduction to the principles of risk assessment; and
+- An introduction to the principles of risk assessment.

-Without going into too much detail, underpinning all that a business does in relation to health and safety, should be a health and safety policy.
-This does not have to be complex and it will certainly state the obvious, nevertheless, as a starting point it is important since it should:
+Without going into too much detail, a health and safety policy should be in place to underpin all that a business does in relation to health and safety.
+This does not have to be complex and it will certainly state the obvious; nevertheless, as a starting point it is important, since it should: